 12) Leonard Beder, relative to the removal of benches by Lake Balboa.

 13) Frank P. Cuykendall, Esq., relative to a proposed agreement with Mammoth Mountain Ski Area.

 14) Jeff Green, Cheviot Hill Sports Center, Inc., relative to a proposed lawsuit.
-Refer to General Manager.

 This report was prepared by Paul Liles, Clerk Typist, Commission Office.